mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 Let me read first the translation by Uchiyama:

 > Observation that the body is impure is observing that the body is a bag of skin that covers the entire universe of the ten directions.
-This becomes the true body, and therefor transcends pure and impure.
+This becomes the true body, and therefore transcends pure and impure.
 If there is no detachment, there can be no attainment of this observation.
 If there is no body, there can be no attainment of practice, teaching, or observation of the body’s impurity.
 Yet the attainment of this observation has already been actualized, so we should know that it is gained through detachment.
 The attainment of this observation appears in such daily activities as sweeping the grounds and wiping the zazen platform.
 If we practice like this for months and years, it will become an absolute fact covering the great earth in its pure suchness.

 From Light That Shines Through Infinity: